 2. The walls: A coat of paint can do wonders in transforming a drab kitchen to a brighter one.

 The other option is tiling the walls to mid height or to the roof level.
 Once the walls are tiled, cleaning is easy.
 The material used in making tiles is not renewable but the process does not cause long-lasting damage to the environment.
 Tiles are available in a variety of colors and textures.

-3. The cabinets: If you are remodeling your kitchen, the amount of cabinet space will remain roughly the same because the dimensions of your kitchen will not change.
+3. The cabinets: If you are remodeling your kitchen as an eco-friendly kitchen, the amount of cabinet space will remain roughly the same because the dimensions of your kitchen will not change.

 • Adding a coat of polish or paint will brighten up the cabinets.